By Terry Trucco

 Back story: The hotel, built from the ground up, opened in 2013.
 Several years in the building stages, it was originally to be the Willow, part of a now-defunct hotel group that included the Mansfield, the Wales and the Shoreham.
 Along the way the project was taken over by the Viceroy Hotel Group, which grew to an international chain of city luxury hotels from a small hotel in Santa Monica designed in the 1990s by Kelly Wearstler.
 Uber designers Roman & Williams (Ace New York, Royalton) were brought in to give the hotel its distinctive look.
 They succeeded.

 Keep in mind: The smallest rooms are pretty small, surprising in a luxury hotel built from the ground up.
-The roof bar gets noisy, so if you’re noice phobic ask for a room on a lower floor.
+The Roof bar on the 29th floor gets noisy, so if you’re noise phobic ask for a room on a lower floor.